| Stonefield Query SDK |

 In either case, specify the name of the subtable to create.
 If there are existing subtables for the table, select one from the drop-down list.
 See the Creating a Subtable topic for information on subtables.

-Note: if you are accessing the IBM iSeries DB2 ODBC driver, be sure to configure your DSN to convert binary data to text on the Translation page of the ODBC setup dialog.
+If you are accessing the IBM iSeries Db2 ODBC driver, be sure to configure your DSN to convert binary data to text on the Translation page of the ODBC setup dialog.

 You can specify that a database login dialog should appear when Stonefield Query Studio connects to the database by adding DispLogins=2 to a [Settings] section in SFQEditor.INI (if that file doesn't exist, create it).